 Warm-up: 5 minutes brisk walking.

-Workout: Jog for 2 minutes, walk for 2 minutes.
-Repeat 4 times.
-Then jog for 3 minutes, walk for 1 minute.
-Repeat 3 times.
+Workout: Jog for 2 minutes, walk for 2 minutes (Repeat 4x).
+Then jog for 3 minutes, walk for 1 minute (Repeat 3x).

 Goal: Longer jogging segments, shorter walk breaks.